evandonova/SharedGoals/README.md

 ## :pencil2: Overview

 **Shared Goals** is a website for goal tracking.
 Goals can be created, read, edited, deleted and finished.
 Also, users can work on created goals, e.g. to create a goal work.
+* Anyone has access to see all goals and their details.
+* Goals may be edited and deleted all the time only by their creator or by the administrator.
+* When a goal is deleted, its goal works are deleted, too.
+* No one can work on a finished goal.
+* All goal works and all users in the administration part are reloaded after 5 minutes because of cache.

 ## :performing_arts: User Types

 **Administrator** - created from site owner – username: “admin@mail.com”, password: “pass123#”
-* Create, read, edit, delete and finish all goals on the site.
+* Create, read, edit, delete and finish all goals on the site (the administrator is a creator).
-* Work on all goals and see their own goal works.
+* Work on all unfinished goals and see their own goal works.
 * See all goal works.
 * See all users.